sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

             Ordering::Relaxed) {

             Ok(_) => {
-                // Safety: as I'm writing this, rusts forces me to think about the safety of the unsafe operations,
+                // Safety: as I'm writing this, rust forces me to think about the safety of the unsafe operations,
                 // and the fact that I can't write a safety statement should be a red flag let node = unsafe { Box::from_raw(current_head) };